+Watching the legislative process in Washington can be as unappealing as watching sausages being made.
+But it helps if you know what to watch and what not to watch.
 When it comes to legislation to avoid the fiscal cliff, there is certainly no shortage of people watching.
 Earlier this week, Ben Bernanke joined the chorus of economists urging the government to find a timely solution to the problem.
 This is consistent with comments Bernanke has made previously, which indicate that he knows all too well that whatever power the Fed has to affect the economy via monetary policy will be overwhelmed at this point by decisions about fiscal policy.

 The key detailsSo far, the fiscal cliff standoff has been surprisingly short on new rhetoric, let alone action.
 Think of this as the opening moments of a boxing match, when the fighters circle each other looking for an opening.
 As you wait for developments to begin, here is a quick guide to watching the fiscal cliff negotiations: